 - 5000-hour bulbs for as low as $49

-- Wider variety of projector options at low prices
+- A wider variety of projector options at low prices

 - Laser projectors don’t require bulb replacement